SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-02-150k-rus-dead-in-ukraine.md

    (though I see no evidence of that, so either they're telling the truth or they're very good propagandists).
 Then their rate of 283 tanks/month may be an overcount.

-   So we should believe somewhere in the range of 150 - 280 tanks/month, and I'm personaly inclined toward the upper end of that range.
+   So we should believe somewhere in the range of 150 - 280 tanks/month, and I'm personally inclined toward the upper end of that range.

 2. _The Economist_ thinks there's basically 1 single operational tank production facility in